Mark2Mark/variable-font-preview/README.md

   <li>👉 Use that to activate your License <a href="#how-to-activate-your-license"> (steps here).</a> </li>
 </ol>

 *) If the window doesn’t show, you can right-click into the Edit Tab (where you do your drawings) and in the Context Menu should be a "Purchase …" Menu Item.
 Click it to open the window.

+If you can’t see the »Add Coupon«, that’s likely to a reported GlyphsApp bug, switching to Dark Mode and opening the window again might solve it.

 ---